Skip to contents

 input_var_path

-path to directory that contains table with environmental variables for entire tiles.
+path to directory that contains the tables of the Environment90m dataset.
 Tables may be in subdirectories of the provided directory.

 subcatch_id